Crankers/IntuneCorporateBranding/README.md

 # Microsoft Intune Branding

-This repository contains a sample PowerShell script that can be packaged into an Intune Win32 app to customize Windows 11 devices via Microsoft Intune
+This repository provides a sample PowerShell script designed to customize Windows 11 devices using Microsoft Intune.

+The script can be packaged as a Win32 app for deployment via Intune.

-## Requirements and Dependencies
+## 📦 Requirements
-This uses the Microsoft Win32 Content Prep Tool (a.k.a.
-IntuneWinAppUtil.exe, available from https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool) to package the PowerShell script and related files into a .intunewin file that can be uploaded to Intune as a Win32 app.
+Uses the Microsoft Win32 Content Prep Tool (IntuneWinAppUtil.exe) to package the PowerShell script and assets into a .intunewin file.

+Download the tool from: Microsoft-Win32-Content-Prep-Tool

-## Building
+## 🛠️ Setup Instructions
-Replace the Background.jpg and LockScreen.jpg
+Replace Background.jpg and LockScreen.jpg with your custom branding images.

-Run the makeapp.cmd file from a command prompt
+Run makeapp.cmd from a command prompt to build the .intunewin package.

-The detection rule script is generated and named BrandingDetection.ps1
+The detection script BrandingDetection.ps1 will be automatically generated.

-## Using
+## 🚀 Deployment
-Add the resulting Win32 app (.intunewin) and BrandingDetection.ps1 to Intune.
+Upload the .intunewin package and BrandingDetection.ps1 to Intune.

-The installation command line should be:
+Use the following install command:

 powershell.exe -noprofile -executionpolicy bypass -file .\CorporateBranding.ps1

-Load the detection script to your app BrandingDetection.ps1

 ## Credits